 In the previous post, I put forth the question of whether Husserl's phenomenology could be of use to AI, weak or strong.
 This is a genuine question that I put out there to discuss...I have no thesis to support.
 Just curious to hear what you think.
 In writing this post, I realized I'd have to … Continue reading Intentionality and Meaning

 Phenomenology is the study and description of experience as it's experienced, without the preconceived notions of what lies behind the experience.
 "Preconceived notions" can be common sensical or scientific.
 For more on Husserl's method of arriving at a phenomenological POV, see this.
 Artificial intelligence is, according to Wikipedia, the intelligence exhibited by machines or software. … Continue reading Phenomenology: Cotton Candy or Ripe Fruit for Artificial Intelligence?

 I've been threatening to explain Heidegger's views on why dualism is predicated on a mistake, and I've finally done it.
 Well, I let someone else do it while I held the camera.
-Please don't read my criticism below until after you've seen the video.
-(It won't make any sense.)
-MY CRITICISM If Heidegger could prove … Continue reading Heidegger’s Being and Time (Part III: Dualism)
+UPDATE 2022: Here's the same video as before, but hopefully with better sound quality: Please don't read my criticism below until after you've … Continue reading Heidegger’s Being and Time (Part III: Dualism)